 Stopping means that the vehicle has come to a halt for a reason other than:

-It is forbidden to stop and park before a pedestrian crossing, but not after.
+It is forbidden to stop or park within 10 metres before a pedestrian crossing, but not after.

 You cannot see the red area.
-When a pedestrian comes out from the red area, there is practically no margin, which means that you barely have time to react before the accident happens.
+When a pedestrian comes out from the red area, there is practically no margin, so if a pedestrian steps out from the red area, you will have almost no time to react in order to prevent an accident.

-The view of the red area is still obscured, but with the difference that you have a much greater safety margin to discover a pedestrian here.
+Your view of the red area is still obscured, but the difference is that you will have a much greater safety margin in which to detect the presence of a pedestrian.

 But would it not be safest to prohibit stopping and parking both before and after the crossing?

 – Yes, but practical matters must also be taken into consideration.
-In the cities, there is limited space and a prohibition to park after a crossing would take away many parking spaces.
-Compare with speed limits: the motorways would be much safer if the speed limit was 30 km/h, but it would not be practical.
+There is limited space in towns and cities, and a prohibition on parking after a crossing would mean the removal of many parking spaces.
+Compare with speed limits: country roads would be much safer if the speed limit was 30 km/h, but it would not be practical.

 The sign says that you are not allowed to park after the pedestrian crossing.
-Also, you are not allowed to stop or park before the pedestrian crossing due to the 10 meter rule.
+Also, you are not allowed to stop or park before the pedestrian crossing due to the 10 metre rule.

-Parking means that the vehicle, with or without the driver, has been stationed for a reason other than:
+Parking means that a vehicle, with or without a driver, is stationary for a reason other than:

 Please note: In Swedish traffic law, a normal week has 6 weekdays: Monday–Saturday.

-If it does not hinder a bus, you may stop to drop off and pick up passengers.
+If doing so does not obstruct a bus, you may stop to drop off or pick up passengers.
 You are never allowed to stop for loading and unloading.